Is paint vegan friendly?

 I would say that the best vegan paint for walls would be the Graphenstone Grafclean Premium.
 Easy to use and apply, and available in the widest array of natural colours.

 When painting your walls, over existing paint I would suggest lightly sanding the surface (a ‘key’) first.
 Once sanded I would recommend that you thin the paint with with water, around 10% by volume, and use this as the ‘primer’ or mist coat (same for if you’re painting directly onto bare plaster) Then apply top coat x 2 with appropriate drying times.

 Vegan paint for furniture & woodwork

-We do offer a vegan paint that is suitable for wood work, which is the Grafclean Midhine.
+We do offer a vegan paint that is suitable for wood work, which is the Grafclean Midshine.
 Technically still a semi-matte emulsion but with the correct primer (The Graphenstone four2four) can be used on wood such as furniture.
-The downside to this paint is that it’s still more matte than gloss, so naturallyy it’s going to be pick up a bit more dirt than a high gloss and not be quite as reflective so won’t have the same UV protection.
+The downside to this paint is that it’s still more matte than gloss, so naturally it’s going to be pick up a bit more dirt than a high gloss and not be quite as reflective so won’t have the same UV protection.

 Vegan paint brands.

 Which paint brands are vegan, and is wall paint vegan?
 The main vegan paint brand that we prefer, through using ourselves and checking the credentials is the only brand we stock now, Graphenstone.
 There is good reason they are now the only brand we promote, they are the most certified green brand in the UK.

 We offer many vegan paint colours, have a look at the colour swatch chart and I really do advise you to try a tester pot before you purchase any larger tubs.
 The colours can only be properly appreciated in real life, never use just the online natural paint charts!

 We do offer vegan eco paint, my favourite would be the Grafclean Premium, which has the biggest range of natural paint colours.

 Vegan paint with eucalyptus